 I am on a roll right here.
 Two Man Booker prize-winning novels in a row.
 That usually never happens.
 Usually award-winning books are such powerful experiences, that I need to take a break to clean up my mind a bit.

-But Bring up the Bodies hardly feels like a Booker prize winner.
-It’s fast-paced, taut, and has a very tense quality in it, which is very surprising for a historical novel.
+But Bring up the Bodies hardly feels like a Booker Prize winner.
+It’s fast-paced, taut, and very tense, which is surprising for a historical novel.

 And yes, the language is out of the mind beautiful.
 But Mantel is not an author in love with her writing.
 At no point does the wonderful writing overshadow the story.